Avian, Reptile, & Small Mammal Endoscopy

-MAX: 16 veterinarians on Friday and Saturday, 12 veterinarians on Sunday.
-Veterinarians are encouraged to bring their technician.
+MAX: 16 veterinarians on Friday and Saturday, 10 veterinarians for Friday, Saturday, and Sunday.

 PLEASE NOTE: Day 1 of this event will be held at the Veterinary Medical Center(2200 College Station Road, Athens, GA) and Days 2 & 3 will be held at the College of Veterinary Medicine (501 D.W.
 Brooks Drive, Athens, GA).